Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/creating_addon.md

 ### Pushing The Changes

-OK, so we've committed our new changes, but these commits still only exist on our computer, to get these changes onto GitHub we can click the "Push Origin" button the right.
+OK, so we've committed our new changes, but these commits still only exist on our computer, to get these changes onto GitHub we can click the "Push Origin" button on the top right.

 ## Testing The Addon